Cassava flour has become a popular alternative to traditional wheat flour for those seeking a gluten-free option. Here is everything you need to know.

 6. Not Combining Manioc Flour with Other Flours

-The flour of cassava plant can be quite dense and may not provide the best results when used alone.
+The flour of the cassava plant can be quite dense and may not provide the best results when used alone.

 Combining it with other gluten-free flours, such as King Arthur’s Measure for Measure or Better Batter, can help achieve a better texture and flavor.